REal0day/apache-cve/README.md

 docker run -d -p 8080:8080 --name apache2 apache2
 ```

-Now that everything was up an running, I wanted to test thing everything on the client-side.
-In my exploit, I added features to thelp this.
+Now that everything was up and running, I wanted to test everything on the client side.In my exploit, I added features to help with this.

 ### My Exploit Code
 ```python